 When you close a loan, the borrower pays the upfront MIP to the FHA.
 It turns the loan into a non-recourse loan to protect you and the lender.
 A non-recourse loan means that you and your heirs are not personally liable for any portion of the mortgage that exceeds the value of your home.

 The mortgage origination fee is the amount of money a lender charges you to originate and process the loan.
-The lender will charge the greater of $2,500 or 2% of the first $200,000 of your home’s value, plus 1% if the home’s value exceeds or is over $200,000.
+The lender will charge more than $2,500 or 2% of the first $200,000 of your home’s value, plus 1% if the home’s value exceeds or is over $200,000.

 The FHA sets the cost of the origination fee.
 The origination fee can’t exceed $6,000 and is paid directly to the lender.
 The law establishes a cap to keep closing costs reasonable for borrowers.